Sámi Americans: Sámi in Alaska

 In 1937, Sámi and all other non-Native Alaskans were banned from owning reindeer through The Reindeer Act.
 The act was passed by the U.S. Congress and signed into law by President Franklin D. Roosevelt on September 1 of that year.
 It effectively prohibited the ownership of reindeer herds in Alaska by non-Native Americans and was intended to provide for Alaskan natives and to allow them to establish a self-sustaining industry.
 Authority to promulgate rules regarding the ownership and maintenance of reindeer herds was delegated to the Bureau of Indian Affairs via the Secretary of the Interior, who banned most transactions to non-natives.
 The act was modeled in part on Norwegian and Swedish policies on the ownership of reindeer by the Sámi of Sápmi.
 Many Sámi had recently arrived in Alaska to manage the reindeer in the 1930s.
 As a result of the act, Alaskan Sámi were required to sell their herds to the government at $3 per head.
-Many left Alaska after doing so, in search new ways to support themselves.
+Many left Alaska after doing so, in search of new ways to support themselves.
 While many became scattered across North America and forced to integrate, a significant number settled on the Kitsap peninsula in Washington, where a community of Norwegian immigrants already existed.